Update: We've revisited this debate, and updated the story with the news of Spotify's widening availability on gaming consoles and new yearly plan.

 Spotify's increasing the advertising shown to its users, though, with a new Sponsored Song feature currently in public testing.
 This will allow for record labels to pay to feature songs in the space above playlists.

-For those who are willing to pay, the balance tips the other way.
-While Apple Music and Spotify Premium are both $10 a month for individual accounts (with $15 per month, six-account family plans) Apple offers a $99 per year option for $20 in savings.
+For those who are willing to pay, the field is more balanced.
+Apple Music and Spotify Premium are both $10 a month for individual accounts (with $15 per month, six-account family plans) or $99 per year with $20 in savings (Spotify's just recently added an annual plan).
 Both services also off a $4.99 per month plan for students.

-Winner: Spotify's free offer is unbeatable to many, though Apple's annual deal is a nice touch.
+Winner: Spotify's free offer is unbeatable to many, and it's now caught up to Apple with a matching annual plan.

 Available on almost every device that can play music (including phones, tablets, connected devices, and PlayStation consoles), Spotify has an impressively wide reach.
 Apple Music can be found on all Apple devices (iPhones, iPads, Macs, the 4th Gen Apple TV and the Apple Watch) as well as on PCs and Android devices, and Macs and PCs, as well as automobiles with Apple CarPlay.